DeveloperMalay/DeveloperMalay/README.md

 <!--   ## About Me 👩‍💼 -->

  # 💫 About Me:
-👀 I am Malay<br>💻 I'm a Flutter Developer<br>🎓 I'm a Third-year Bsc Physics student<br>🤖 I'm currently learning native app Development like Kotlin for Android and Swift for IOS
+💻 I'm a Flutter Developer<br>🤖 I'm currently learning native app Development like Kotlin for Android and Swift for IOS

 ## 🌐 Socials: